Menu

 • Bake for 20 to 23 minutes, or until golden on top.

-• Remove scones from oven and transfer to a wire rack.
+• Remove the scones from the oven and transfer them to a wire rack.

 • Serve.